Skip to Main Content

 Hobbies/Interests: I enjoy playing the piano, tennis as well as dancing.
 I love traveling, meeting new people and discovering LA!

 Bio: Hey everyone!
-My name is Mona, I am French educated Lebanese, and have lived in Bahrain for 5 years.
+My name is Mona, I am French educated Lebanese, and have lived in Bahrain for 6 years.
+I am a rising senior on a premed track, and am looking forward to making it a memorable year with you all!
 Deciding to attend UCLA was a huge step of change for me and it was the best decision I could have made!
 I would love to be here for you and support you to make this place your home too!
-Feel free to reach out about any questions you have.
+Feel free to reach out about any questions you have whether it is about classes to take, being premed, extracurricular activities to try or recommendations for places to visit!

 Mona Abdul Samad